 - The concept of bidding, including bidding on design-build is not to be equitable in assigning risk, said one CDOT respondent.
 Design-build by definition, assigns a much greater risk on the contractor both in bidding and building the project.
-CDOT through its design-build guidelines has tried to limit the risk to the bidder by addressing high- risk items such as right-of-way, and environmental clearances. - Contractors can manage additional risk but opportunities through contractors' proposed Value-Engineering should be made available to balance the additional risk, said one contractor.
-At this time, CDOT shares no risk with the contractor for all prebid expenses.

-• One CDOT engineer indicated that owner assumes a smaller risk but is not immune to design and construction mishaps that may bring traffic to a halt.
+CDOT through its design-build guidelines has tried to limit the risk to the bidder by addressing high-risk items such as right-of-way, and environmental clearances.
+In general, risks should be allocated to the party who can best manage it. - Contractors can manage additional risk but opportunities through contractors' proposed Value-Engineering should be made available to balance the additional risk, said one contractor.
+At this time, CDOT shares no risk with the contractor for all prebid expenses. - One CDOT engineer indicated that the owner assumes a smaller risk but is not immune to design and construction mishaps that may bring traffic to a halt.
 The design firm subcontracted to the prime contractor assumes greater risk than if they were to design for CDOT.